 These are just a few of my “pinch me” places that I will remember when I am old and I will smile because I was there!
 These are definitely spots to add to your bucket list, if you haven’t already!

 Just the name is a complete sentence to me.
 In my mind, there is no other place on the Earth like it and I fell in love with a place that is magical, romantic, and beautiful from nearly every angle.
 When we visited, there was so much to see and so little time.
 I don’t know of any other city in the world where you can take a water taxi to the airport!
 Somehow, it felt wrong to get on a boat with my giant suitcase!
 What an experience that was!
 We loved the food, the artisans who make the famous Venetian glass, the food market, the magnificent buildings full of history and works of art, strolling down back walkways that opened to grand Piazzas, and the Gondolas!
 We were enraptured.
 Our trip to Italy was a bucket list check off, for sure!
 In fact, I have never taken it off!
-My hope is that we can go back again one day and immerse ourselves in all things Italian with lots of time to enjoy the charms of Venice.
+My hope is that we can go back again one day and immerse ourselves in all things Italian with much more time to enjoy the charms of Venice.

 For us, Paris is truly a “pinch me moment” with the emphasis on moment!
 Our first trip to England was our first trip to European trip, ever, and we planned it all on our own.
-We used Gray Line Tours to see the sights and in our planning, found a tour that took us by train from London through the Channel Tunnel into Paris for the day.
+We used Gray Line Tours to see the sights and in our planning, found a tour that took us by high speed train from London through the Channel Tunnel into Paris for the day.
 The entire day was 12 hours long so our actual time in Paris was 8 hours at the most.
 At the time, we didn’t think we’d ever be that close again so we grabbed the opportunity to see everything we could.
 Part of the tour took us onto the Seine River, giving us the opportunity to see Notre Dome from the water.
 In light of the 2019 fire, I lamented that we didn’t have the time to go inside!